rpdelaney/l4d2-tourney-rules/rules.md

 - To expose wrongdoing to the community if, and only if, it is discovered

 ######5.7.5 Responsibility is with you
-It is each competitor’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted in a timely manner.
+It is each player’s individual responsibility to ensure that demos and screenshots are recorded, uncorrupted, and submitted in a timely manner.